overhackingview/dissecting_data_structure/linked_list/LinkedList.md

      * Pointer to last node.
      */
     transient Node<E> last;
-    //TODO just for curiosity add about the discussion to remove this method
+    //TODO (ohv) just for curiosity add about the discussion to remove this method
     //https://bugs.openjdk.java.net/browse/JDK-8011786
     /*
     void dataStructureInvariants() {